david-schmidt/adt/adt/trunk/target/sscgs/readme.txt

 ADT (ssc + gs)

-ADT for Apple II with Super Serial Card or compatible, or IIgs version 1.30
+ADT for Apple II with Super Serial Card or compatible, or IIgs version 1.31
-ref: ADTsscgs folder
+ref: ADT folder

 by Paul Guertin (pg@sff.net)